abdulmoizmehmood/QBoT/README.md

 ### Install PyTorch and dependencies

-To install pytorch suited to your system follow the official guide [official website](https://pytorch.org/).
+To install pytorch suited to your system follow the [official website](https://pytorch.org/).

-## QBoT Commands Discord Version
+## QBoT Commands: Discord Version

-General Commands:
+### General Commands:
-!OQS - for study session details.
+- !OQS - for study session details.

-QBase Commands:
+### QBase Commands:
-!qbase  <term>   - definition for a quantum term or concept.
+- !qbase  <term>   - definition for a quantum term or concept.
-!qb_add <term> : <def>  - add  a definition to the QBase.
+- !qb_add <term> : <def>  - add  a definition to the QBase.
-!qb_update <term> : <def>  - update definition.
+- !qb_update <term> : <def>  - update definition.
-!qb_del <term> -- delete a definition from the database.
+- !qb_del <term> -- delete a definition from the database.

-Misc Commands:
+### Misc Commands:
-!hey - greeting.
+- !hey - greeting.
-!kitty - random cat jpegs. (this works for both discord and pytorch implementations)
+- !kitty - random cat jpegs. (this works for both discord and pytorch implementations)

-## QBoT Commands Pytorch Version
+## QBoT Commands: Pytorch Version
 A look inside the intents.json file is self explanatory.

-Misc Commands:
+### Misc Commands:
-!kitty or !cat - gives a link to the random cat pictures from an api.
+- !kitty or !cat - gives a link to the random cat pictures from an api.

 ## Customization of Pytorch Implementation